Vic declares COVID-19 state of emergency

 A state of emergency has been declared in Victoria to deal with the spread of coronavirus and enforce the national 14-day isolation sanction for all travellers into Australia.

-Institutions such as the National Gallery of Victoria, State Library, and museums are temporarily closed, while the Melbourne Comedy Festival and Food and Wine Festival have already been postponed.
+Institutions such as the National Gallery of Victoria, State Library, and museums are temporarily closed, while the Melbourne Comedy Festival and Food and Wine Festival are postponed.

 But exclusions to the mass gathering ban include schools, airports, public transport, health services, emergency services, aged care, prisons, parliament, markets and building sites.

-Victoria’s coronavirus tally now sits at 71 after 14 new cases were confirmed overnight.
+“My kids are in primary school and in childcare and I’m very happy for them to be there.
+If I apply evidence otherwise I will apply to my own family […] the appropriate course of action.”

+“That applies to hoarding as well.
+I’m not going crazy with my shopping, I’m buying a few more things as I go shopping routinely.”.

-Mr Andrews said while it was sensible for people to stock up on one or two extra staples when doing their regular food shopping, it was not appropriate to buy weeks and months’ worth of supplies.
+Mr Andrews said while it was sensible for people to stock up on one or two extra staples in their regular food shopping, it was not appropriate to buy several weeks’ worth of supplies.

 “All that means is those who are vulnerable, people who can’t go to four different supermarkets to get what they need will miss out,” Mr Andrews said.